-In a bid to add even more action to race weekends Formula 1 introduced sprint races to three race weekends in 2021, and that’s been repeated over the course of 2022.
+In a bid to add even more action to race weekends Formula 1 introduced sprint races to three race weekends in 2021, and have continued with the new format.

 F1 owners Liberty Media want to have meaningful action on all three days of a Grand Prix event, and while the sprints have had mixed reviews from fans, they seem here to stay, at least for now.